Stephen Van Rensselaer: Descendants

 His granddaughter, Justine Van Rensselaer (1828–1912), married Dr. Howard Townsend, a noted physician at Albany Medical College.
 His grandson, Stephen Van Rensselaer Cruger married Julia Grinnell Storrow, a popular American novelist.

 His great-grandson was John Eliot Thayer (1862–1933), an amateur ornithologist.
 His great-granddaughter, Cornelia Van Rensselaer Thayer (1849–1903) married J. Hampden Robb (1846–1911), a New York State Senator, in 1868.
-Their daughter—Van Rensselaer's 2x great-granddaughter, Cornelia Van Rensselaer Thayer (b.
+Their daughter—Van Rensselaer's 2× great-granddaughter, Cornelia Van Rensselaer Thayer (b.
 1881)—married Danish Count Carl Moltke (1869–1935) in 1907.

-Through his great-grandson, Stephen Van Rensselaer Crosby (1868–1959), he was the 2x great-grandfather of Henry Sturgis Crosby (1898–1929), a bon vivant, poet, and publisher who for some epitomized the Lost Generation in American literature, who was married to Mary Phelps Jacob (1891–1970).
+Through his great-grandson, Stephen Van Rensselaer Crosby (1868–1959), he was the 2× great-grandfather of Henry Sturgis Crosby (1898–1929), a bon vivant, poet, and publisher who for some epitomized the Lost Generation in American literature, who was married to Mary Phelps Jacob (1891–1970).

-Through his son Henry Bell Van Rensselaer and Henry's granddaughter Julia Floyd Delafield, Stephen Van Rensselaer was the great-great-grandfather of Floyd Crosby (1899–1985) and great-great-great grandfather of David Crosby and Jane Wyatt.
+Through his son Henry Bell Van Rensselaer and Henry's granddaughter Julia Floyd Delafield, Stephen Van Rensselaer was the great-great-grandfather of Floyd Crosby (1899–1985) and great-great-great-grandfather of David Crosby and Jane Wyatt.

 Legacy and honors

-With his net worth estimated at more than $100 billion in modern dollars, Van Rensselaer is counted in the top ten of the richest individuals in United States history.
+Van Rensselaer can be counted among the top ten of the richest individuals in United States history.
+By one measure, his fortune would be worth approximately $150 billion in 2022.

 The town of Stephentown, New York is named for Stephen Van Rensselaer.

 In 1791, Van Rensselaer was elected as an honorary member of the New York Society of the Cincinnati.
 In 1822, he received the honorary degree of LL.D. from Yale University.
 In 1998, the Rensselaer Polytechnic Institute Alumni Hall of Fame inducted Van Rensselaer as a member.